JohnAkerman/country-distance/PLAN.md

 - [ ]  Allow user to use current location (JS geolocation) for centre point
 - [ ] Set certain locations 'easy' such as London, others are hard such as Gaborone, Botswanan
 - [ ] Ability to show city on a map after question is answered, useful for very tough questions
-- [ ] Toggle flags to make it easier - using ISO flags.
-How to load via node modules?
 - [ ] Points system = time used * difficulty of question?